areebmdsarim/MLOps-Assignement/README.md

 # Parts Remaining
  1. Docker
  2. Some code structuring is left including "no API should interact with DB directly, instead should route via services module"
- 3. Logout endpoint with session details.

   These part are not DONE yet but can be done, just need some time.